luismeyer/nordakademie-calendar/readme.md

-# Calendar Formatter
+# NAK-Calendar

-Calendar Formatter is an AWS Lambda that downloads the current Nordakademie timetable and formates the calendar entries every 6 hours.
+NAK-Calendar is an AWS Lambda that downloads the current Nordakademie timetable and formates the calendar entries every 6 hours.

 ## Installation